espressif/esp-idf/docs/en/security/secure-boot-v1.rst

 * Generate the signing key on a system with a quality source of entropy.
 * Keep the signing key private at all times.
 A leak of this key will compromise the secure boot system.
-* Do not allow any third party to observe any aspects of the key generation or signing process using ``espsecure.py``.
+* Do not allow any third party to observe any aspects of the key generation or signing process using ``espsecure.py`` or ``idf.py secure-`` subcommands.
 Both processes are vulnerable to timing or other side-channel attacks.
 * Enable all secure boot options in Secure Boot Configuration.
 These include flash encryption, disabling of JTAG, disabling BASIC ROM interpreter, and disabling the UART bootloader encrypted flash access.
 * Use secure boot in combination with :doc:`flash-encryption` to prevent local readout of the flash contents.